nielsmeima/pachyderm/doc/deployment/google_cloud_platform.md

 secret "pachyderm-storage-secret" created

 Pachyderm is launching.
-Check its status with "kubectl get all" Once launched, access the dashboard by running "pachctl port-forward"
+Check its status with "kubectl get all"
 ```

 Note, here we are using 1 etcd node to manage Pachyderm metadata.
 The number of etcd nodes can be adjusted as needed.